wafflesgama/Soundtor/README.md

 ![Soundtor](./assets/full_logo_white.png)

-_Available for Windows x86/x64 and Mac x64 and arm64_
+### Available for Windows x86/x64 and Mac x64 and arm64
- Soundtor is a three layer system, that generates a playable MIDI instrument based on the user's inputs choices.
+ **Soundtor** is a three layer system, that generates a playable MIDI instrument based on the user's inputs choices.
 Using a GUI (Electron app) the user chooses the desired sound properties from a set of predefined keywords.
 The subsequent layer (Wekinator app), it's pre-trained ML model translates the set of tags and outputs them into a larger set of data understandable by the final layer (Pure Data patch).
-This data patch manipulates sound waves’ properties such as pitch frequency, decay and allows the user to play with the generated soundwave by clicking on a virtual keyboard or through a MIDI input.
+This data patch manipulates sound waves’ properties such as pitch frequency, decay and allows the user to play with the generated soundwave by clicking on a virtual keyboard or through a MIDI input.<br/>
  The connection between all layers are accomplished with Open Sound Control (OSC) through a UDP socket (Local Port 7001, Remote Port 8001)

 # Demo